eclipse-tractusx/sig-release/docs/technical-release-engineering.md

     RM --> PIPE
     REG --> PIPE
     CHR --> PIPE
-    PIPE --> IAC --> UMB --> SEED --> TEST
+    PIPE --> ENV --> UMB --> SEED --> TEST
     PIPE --> SEC
     PIPE -.->|"subset validation"| KIND
     SEC --> EVID
     TEST --> EVID
-    TEST --> XRAY
     KIND -.-> EVID
     EVID --> GATES
 ```

 *Figure 5: Conceptual target architecture of the parallel validation environment.
-Solid arrows show the main validation flow on the hosted environment; the dashed track shows lightweight PR-/chart-level validation on kind (Section 9.2).*
+Solid arrows show the main validation flow on ephemeral environments in custom GitHub runners; the dashed track shows lightweight PR-/chart-level validation on kind (Section 9.2).
+All evidence is published GitHub-natively; consumption by association-side tooling such as X-Ray is outside TRE (Section 6.4).*

 Conceptual flow:

 1. A release candidate or pinned version set is selected.
 2. CI/CD resolves the relevant artefacts, images and charts.
 3. Umbrella values or equivalent manifest define the bundle to deploy.
-4. The validation environment is provisioned reproducibly.
+4. An ephemeral validation environment is provisioned from scratch within the pipeline run.
-5. Components are deployed into the parallel environment.
+5. Components are deployed into the ephemeral environment.
 6. Test data and identity prerequisites are loaded automatically.
 7. Minimum tests and security/compliance checks are executed.
-8. Results are published to an evidence store or dashboard.
+8. Results are published to an evidence store or dashboard; the environment is discarded.
 9. SIG Release and stakeholders review gates and decide readiness.

 ---